Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 3850 256MB should in theory be a lot better than the GeForce GT 440 1.5GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 3850 256MB should be quite a bit faster than the GeForce GT 440 1.5GB in general. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison